Rediscovering the Perfect Melon

 'Lambkin' is smaller and much earlier to mature than the older cultivars.
 In the Inodorous group, Piel de Sapo have pale green to white, sweetly mild-tasting flesh.

-Use our interactive/dynamic or downloadable/printable PDF charts to compare distinguishing characteristics and features of all our C. melo varieties or just the cantaloupe varieties.
+Use our downloadable/printable PDF charts to compare distinguishing characteristics and features of all our C. melo varieties or just the cantaloupe varieties.